zauberzeug/rosys/docs/user_interface.md

 NiceGUI is a high-level web UI framework on top of [JustPy](https://justpy.io/).
 This means you can write all UI code in Python.
 The state is automatically reflected in the browser through websockets.
-RoSys can also be used with other user interfaces or interaction models if required.
-For example a completely app-based control through Bluetooth LE with Flutter.
+RoSys can also be used with other user interfaces or interaction models if required, for example a completely app-based control through Bluetooth LE with Flutter.

 ## Configure